 - 1. Meet the requirements as outlined in the "Essential Functions of a Dental Hygienist"; - 2.
 Obtain a criminal background clearance; - 3.
 Undergo drug screening and other requirements as applicable to West Coast University policy and/or state licensure requirements; - 4.
-Meet all clinical requirements including strict adherence to the current institutional Dental Hygiene Program Blood borne Pathogens Policy and Exposure Control Plan; - 5.
-Obtain and maintain professional liability insurance; - 6.
-Submit documentation of immunization and tuberculosis clearance;

-- 7. Provide and maintain a current Basic Life Support (BLS) certification including health care provider CPR with AED; - 8.
+Meet all clinical requirements including strict adherence to the current institutional Dental Hygiene Program Blood borne Pathogens Policy and Exposure Control Plan and Respiratory Protection Program; - 5.
+Provide acceptable proof of adequate health insurance coverage; - 6.
+Submit documentation of immunization and tuberculosis clearance; - 7.
+Provide and maintain a current Basic Life Support (BLS) certification including health care provider CPR with AED; - 8.
 Expect the hours and days to vary depending on the term schedule; - 9.
 Expect the term schedule to be final and non-negotiable, and if a student refuses a clinical assignment, he/she will be terminated from the program.